ramon-pessoa/python_programming/README_CODE_26-50.md

 	a.
 Solution (Python) [rand7.py]: Solution by computing rand5() twice. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/rand7.py)

+46. Problem #46 [Hard]: Given a string, find the longest palindromic contiguous substring.
+If there are more than one with the maximum length, return any one.

+	* For example, the longest palindromic substring of "aabcdcb" is "bcdcb".
+The longest palindromic substring of "bananas" is "anana".

+	a.
+Solution (Python) [longest_palindrome_brute_force.py]: Brute force solution.
+This solution runs in O(N^3) time. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/longest_palindrome_brute_force.py)

+	b.
+Solution (Python) [longest_palindrome_dynamic_programming.py]: Dynamic programming solution.
+This solution runs in O(N^2) time and space. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/longest_palindrome_dynamic_programming.py)

 48. Problem #48 [Medium]: Given pre‑order and in‑order traversals of a binary tree, write a function to reconstruct the tree.

 	* For example, given the following preorder traversal: [a, b, d, e, c, f, g]